Can Triple J “Shake Off” Potential Taylor Swift Lawsuit?

 Music fans all over Australia are being divided by the phenomenal flux of voting towards Taylor Swift’s hit song “Shake it Off” in triple J’s Hottest 100.
 Since Tuesday we’ve seen the pop icon’s hit song move from hottest 100 limbo to featuring in the betting spread, where it’s currently the 2nd favourite on Sportsbet to take out top spot.

-As the Buzzfeed-fuelled #Tay4Hottest100 campaign continues to grow (much to the dislike of hipsters worldwide) a few pressing questions remain: Is Tay Tay eligible to win the countdown, and can Triple J remove her from the voting?
+As the Buzzfeed-driven #Tay4Hottest100 campaign continues to grow (much to the dislike of hipsters worldwide) a few pressing questions remain: Is Tay Tay eligible to win the countdown, and can Triple J remove her from the voting?

 The Hottest 100 Terms and Conditions